Attorney Docket Number: 01_4342

 Claim Interpretation

-Claim 1 reads “…a plurality of trench gate structures, each of which having a trench extending…” which will be interpreted as “… a plurality of trench gate structures, wherein each trench gate structure has a trench extending…”.
+Claim 1 reads “…a plurality of trench gate structures, each of which has a trench extending…” which will be interpreted as “… a plurality of trench gate structures, wherein each trench gate structure has a trench extending…”.

 Claim Rejections - 35 USC § 103